ipiangau/MBTI-agent/README.md

 **Analyze personalities, one chat at a time!**

 A Streamlit-powered application that transforms your LINE chat history into deep personality insights using Large Language Models (LLMs).
-Features a festive "North Pole" theme, interactive visualizations, and an AI Elf agent for chat analysis.
+Features interactive visualizations, and an AI agent for chat analysis.

 ## 🛠️ Installation